cjmet/WeatherKitty/README.md

 - `.WeatherKittyMapForecast` - Forecast Map
 - `.WeatherKittyMapRadar` - Radar Map
 - `.WeatherKittyMapAlerts` - Alerts Map
+- `.WeatherKittyStatus` - API Status Widget
+- `.wk-status-signal` - Used for the stoplights in the Status Indicator
 - and more.
 See the dev tools inspector for more classes.

 ### HTML Element Details